Eclypses/mte-relay-server/README.md

   - A flag that enables debug logging.
   - Default: `false`
 - `passThroughRoutes`
-  - A list of routes that will be passed through to the host application without being MTE encoded/decoded.
+  - A list of routes that will be passed through to the upstream application without being MTE encoded/decoded.
 - `cookieName`
   - The name of the cookie that will be used to store the MTE session.
   - Default: `mte-relay-client-id`.